EddyVerbruggen/cordova-plugin-native-keyboard/README.md

 ## I heard about a trial!?
 ALL features are available without a license, but you'll be restricted to 5 minutes of usage.
 Just indefinitely kill and relaunch the app if you need more time ;)

+## Can you remove the license check for my prototype apps?
+Sure, just add the word 'prototype' (case insensitive) anywhere in your packageid.
+Example: 'com.mycompany.myclientapp-PROTOTYPE' or 'com.mycompany.prototypes.myclientapp'.